 Monday, January 15, 1979

-I told Dad that I had tried to find him and then I asked him how he knew where I worked.
-He told me that Sander had found him while he was in Copenhagen.
+I told Dad I had tried to find him, then asked how he knew where I worked.
+He told me Sander had found him while he was in Copenhagen.
 Sander had told him where I worked.
 Dad had called up the operator and got the phone number.
-He asked me if I would come for a visit.
+He asked me to come for a visit.
 I told him I would be there as soon as I could.
 We talked for a few more minutes.

 After talking to Dad, I was beside myself!
 It was hard to get through the rest of the day.
 I couldn’t focus on anything I did.
-It was as if I was in another world.
-All I wanted to do was to go home to pack and get on the next train to Copenhagen.
+It was as if I were in another world.
+All I wanted to do was go home to pack and catch the next train to Copenhagen.

-On the way home from work I grew afraid about telling Mom that I would be going to Copenhagen at the end of the week.
-I knew I had to stay strong.
-All the way home I rehearsed, over and over again in my mind, how I was going to tell her.
-As I got closer to home I was filled with anxiety.
+On the way home from work, I was afraid to tell Mom I would be going to Copenhagen at the end of the week.
+I knew I had to stay strong!
+All the way home, I rehearsed, over and over again in my mind, how I was going to tell her.
+As I got closer to home, I was filled with anxiety!

-When I got home I managed to gather enough courage to tell her.
-She did not look happy.
+When I got home, I gathered enough courage to tell her.
+She looked angry.
 I thought she was going to yell at me, but it was as if she didn’t know what to say.
+So she gave me a dirty look and let out a puff.
 She knew that my dad had found me and that he had the law on his side.

 I called my Dad and told him that I would be coming the following Saturday.
 It seemed to take forever for Saturday to get here!